Gradient Inversion Attack on Graph Neural Networks: Gradient Inversion Attack for GNNs

 \section{Gradient Inversion Attack for GNNs}

-We consider the scenario where there is a curious but honest server, i.e., the server has access to the model gradient with respect to the client's private graph data.
-Different attack scenarios are extensively discussed where the server may also have access to different amounts of information.
+We consider the scenario where there is an honest-but-curious server, i.e., the server has access to the model gradient with respect to the client's private graph data.
+Different attack scenarios are next discussed, where the server may also have access to different amounts of information.